toddeTV/talk-2025-05-22-printed-europe-conference/README.md

 _(excluding those listed in `./package.json`)_

 - [GitHub Copilot](https://github.com/features/copilot) was used in private mode for programming questions.
+- [excalidraw](https://excalidraw.com/) was used for sketching & drawing images.

 **Assets & Materials Used:**<br>
 _(including images & 3D models; mostly only those requiring attribution)_